Criminal Code (Decriminalising Sex Work) and Other Legislation Amendment Bill 2024

 4.06 pmDr ROBINSONOpposes

-Strongly opposed the bill, arguing total decriminalisation has not worked anywhere in the western world and leads to higher levels of crime, exploitation, and trafficking.
-Advocated for the Nordic model as best practice.
+Strongly opposed the bill, arguing that total decriminalisation leads to higher levels of prostitution, crime against vulnerable women, trafficking and other harms, and advocating instead for the Nordic model.

 4.10 pmMrs McMAHONSupports

-Strongly supported the bill as fundamentally about workplace health and safety.
-Criticised the LNP for prioritising moral objections over women's safety and argued the Nordic model has not increased women's safety anywhere.
+Supported the bill as fundamentally about workplace health and safety, rejecting the LNP's position as prioritising moral judgements over women's safety at work.

 What I want to know from those opposite is: how many more sex workers need to be injured?
 How many need to be sexually assaulted before they decide to do something?2024-05-02View Hansard